ackmanx/spotify-notify/README.md

 * BUG: Screen jumps to top after selecting

-* STYLE: Artist name should act like a button and not a div

 * BUG: Clicking artist name twice adds again.
 The seenAlbums list in state needs to be a set.

 * PROD: When I deploy, how will I backup my database?